-David Roachford has three years of experience conducting and reviewing traffic impact and parking studies that require field data collection and analysis of intersections, site access and circulation.
+David Roachford has five years of experience conducting and reviewing traffic impact and parking studies that require field data collection and analysis of intersections, site access and circulation.
 He also assists with neighborhood traffic management plans and bicycle and pedestrian safety plans.

 David is currently conducting transportation and parking studies for a variety of mixed-use developments and commercial centers in Downtown Los Angeles, Koreatown, Chinatown, Hollywood, Santa Monica, Irvine, and Santa Clarita.
 Additionally, he has reviewed traffic studies for the City of Monrovia and shared parking studies for the City of Brea.
 Some of his more notable projects include studies for the University of Southern California, Bergamot Station Arts Center, Mack Urban South Park, and Westfield Valencia Town Center.